tranchess/contract-core/spec/README_EXCHANGE.md

 #### Transaction #1

-1. Exchange.placeAsk(tranche, pdLevel, quoteAmount, conversionID, clientOrderID)
+1. Exchange.placeAsk(tranche, pdLevel, quoteAmount, version, clientOrderID)

 ## Filling orders

 Takers could either buy or sell fund shares by filling one or more maker orders in the Exchange contract.
-Takers are asked to specify the minimal or maximal PD level they'd accept, the amount of asset willing to trade, and the conversion ID.
+Takers are asked to specify the minimal or maximal PD level they'd accept, the amount of asset willing to trade, and the rebalance version.

 ### Buying shares